-In 2016, the Company integrated Push-to-Talk over Cellular (PoC) software into both its connected vehicle device as well as into its rugged handset offering.
-This application operates in a manner similar to a walkie-talkie system only over cellular networks allowing instant communications between peers and groups.
+Since 2016, the Company has integrated multiple leading Push-to-Talk over Cellular (PoC) software developed by third parties, into both its connected vehicle device as well as into its rugged handset offering.
+These applications operate in a manner similar to a walkie-talkie system only over cellular networks allowing instant communications between peers and groups.
 The main advantages of PoC compared to a standard cell phone call are instant call set-ups, no need to dial numbers and the ability to add additional functionality to the device through downloaded apps.
 Every member of a group can hear the "broadcaster" or dispatch instantly and simultaneously.
 All this is done over a cellular provider's nationwide network allowing corporate customers the benefits of receiving this service across the country from a trusted, large scale provider.

-PoC was launched for two of its devices: the UCP200 and the U620.
-With its PoC feature, UCP200 gives a quick and reliable connection to an individual vehicle or an entire fleet instantly with just the push of a button.
+PoC is available for Siyata's fleet devices: the CP250, UM-350 and UCP200.
+This PoC feature gives a quick and reliable connection to an individual vehicle or an entire fleet instantly with just the push of a button.
 It can be equipped with an external remote sensor module (RSM) to ensure compliance with hands-free communication legislation.
 PoC cellular devices are a new in-vehicle approach for instant communication within fleets which can potentially replace Land Mobile Radio (LMR) or two-way radio systems currently installed in millions of commercial vehicles across North America.
 Siyata believes it is leading this emerging market and is actively marketing this innovative solution to both cellular providers and system integrators to become the vendor of choice.